Dash-Industry-Forum/Events/event.bs.md

 explicitly included in the <{EventStream}> element.
 Each <{EventStream}> also has <{EventStream/timescale}> to scale the above parameters.

-Figure 3 demonstates these parameters in the media timeline.
+Figure 3 demonstrates these parameters in the media timeline.
 <figure>
   <img src="Images/mpdeventtiming.png" />
-  <figcaption>Figure 5: MPD events timing model
+  <figcaption>MPD events timing model
 </figcaption></figure>